hapax/hapax.github.io/assets/bh-thermo.md

 Schwarzschild radius, you can never return.

 However, note that you can still *receive* signals.
-The light cone outline by your flashlight is called the *future light cone*, and it tells you where you can send signals (including yourself).
+The light cone outlined by your flashlight is called the *future light cone*, and it tells you where you can send signals (including yourself).
 The *past light cone* tells you where you can receive signals from;